 - A low-friction 'open channel' for conversation to flow (in an office, this is something like passively being near to others)

 - Conversation hooks – exposure to things to talk about (in an office, this can be observing something that someone is doing)

 When you use Slack, email, or WhatsApp, you are effectively posting a letter to somebody.
 It may be fast to deliver and small in size, but it’s still a letter.
 This type of communication is a little like playing ping pong in the dark: you know virtually nothing about the other player’s position or current state (with perhaps the only dim lightbulbs in the room being status notifications like ‘read’,'active’, or 'typing’).

 What about voice or video calls?
 Well, they are little more like fishing: you throw out a line and if there’s a bite, the line is connected.
 But this can also be quite disruptive… much like how you catch a fish and pull it out from its environment (the river), the recipient of a phone call is pulled out from whatever they were doing.

 Regardless, both of these different types of communication are very intentional, and by that I mean that you need a reason to reach out and start.
-This needing a reason forms a barrier to free flowing communication.
+This 'needing a reason' forms a viscous barrier to free flowing communication.

-In asynchronous communication (so back-and-forth messaging), the session is informal, noncommittal, and doesn’t have a clear beginning or end.
-There’s a kind of semi-synchronous version that can happen when multiple parties are replying rapidly, but it still doesn’t need any reason to come to an end because it’s non-committal.
+In asynchronous communication (back-and-forth messaging), the session is informal, noncommittal, and doesn’t have a clear beginning or end.
+There is also a kind of semi-synchronous version that can happen when multiple parties are replying rapidly, but it still doesn’t need any reason to come to an end because it’s non-committal.